Best Kalyana Mantapas in Bangalore: Affordable & Premium

 The heart of old Bangalore, Basavanagudi's mantapas carry a heritage atmosphere that newer areas cannot replicate.
 Many of the city's most established community halls are here — Lingayat bhavanas, Brahmin sabhas, and multi-community facilities.
 The trade-off is parking: Basavanagudi's narrow streets and limited parking lots can be challenging for large guest counts.

-Notable mantapas: Sri Veerashaiva Kalyana Mantapa, Woodlands Kalyana Mantapa, and several others clustered around Bull Temple Road and DVG Road.
+Notable mantapas: Sri Veerashaiva Kalyana Mantapa (managed by the Akhila Bharata Veerashaiva Mahasabha), Woodlands Kalyana Mantapa, and several others clustered around Bull Temple Road and DVG Road.
 Pricing: ₹75,000 – ₹2,50,000.

 Malleshwaram and Rajajinagar